SecretSourceWeb/ratify/README.md

 License: GPL 2
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 A plugin that helps keep us from publishing sites with basic configuration errors.
 It is an automated checklist of common issues in WordPress sites.

-# Description #
-## Ratify - Your technical seal of approval ##
+# Ratify - Your technical seal of approval #

 This small and unintrusive plugin provides a fast way to spot technical WordPress configuration issues and fixes some of them without being asked.
 Examples include:

 * verifying that the home page has a valid Title tag
 * verifying that the site is not blocking robots (Google)